DaviTostes/lazyollama/README.md

 **Dependencies:**
 - `xclip` (X11) **or** `wl-clip` (Wayland) — for clipboard access

+### `/embed`

+Embed a `.txt` file into the current chat.
+This file will be used as part of the context.

+### `/usecontext`

+Enable the model to use the embedded context when generating a response.
+This triggers the RAG (Retrieval-Augmented Generation) process using your attached `.txt` files.

+## How Context Embedding Works (RAG)

+lazyollama supports basic Retrieval-Augmented Generation (RAG) using local .txt files.

+When you run /embed, the file is split into chunks and embedded using a language model.
+These embeddings are stored locally.

+When you run /usecontext, the tool retrieves the most relevant chunks using cosine similarity — it compares the meaning of your current message with the embedded content to find related pieces.

+It uses a top-K strategy (e.g., top 3 most similar chunks) to pick what goes into the final prompt.
+This helps the model answer based on your documents, like personal notes or guides.

 ## 🤖 Model Suggestions

 - Use **gemma:3b** or similar for fast, lightweight general tasks and casual chat.